-In this video, we'll look at how to create a dynamic reference to a worksheet in a formula.
+In this video we'll look at how to create a dynamic reference to a worksheet in a formula.

-Sometimes you want to reference a worksheet dynamically in a formula, so that it can be easily changed.
+Sometimes you want to reference a worksheet dynamically in a formula, so it can be easily changed.

-Next I need to adapt the other two formulas to use INDIRECT in the same way.
+Next, I need to adapt the other two formulas to use INDIRECT in the same way.
 To save time, I'll just copy the MAX formula down and change the function names.

-Now when I type a different sheet name in C5, the formulas pull information from that sheet.
+Now when I type a different sheet name in C5, the formulas automatically pull information from that sheet.

 The Excel AVERAGE function calculates the average (arithmetic mean) of supplied numbers.
 AVERAGE can handle up to 255 individual arguments, which can include numbers, cell references, ranges, arrays, and constants.